Orthogonal basis for functions over a slice of the Boolean hypercube: Introduction

-\paragraph{Acknowledgements} The author thanks Karl Wimmer for helpful discussions and encouragement.
 This material is based upon work supported by the National Science Foundation under agreement No.~DMS-1128155.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors, and do not necessarily reflect the views of the National Science Foundation.